 It was seen as a grownup warm tone and a new, subtle way to add pink to our lives.
-Here we are almost 3 years on and it’s still popping up in my Instagram feed, it’s in magazines and still appears to be pulling a loyal crowd.
-The exact shade may have morphed slightly but the warm copper colour with an orange tone has stayed with us.
+Here we are almost three years on, and it’s still popping up in my Instagram feed, it’s in magazines, and still appears to be pulling a loyal crowd.
+The exact shade may have morphed slightly, but the warm copper colour with an orange tone has stayed with us.

 This was one of the images shared by Dulux back in 2014 as part of the briefing pack on copper blush.
 At the time I thought only the really colour brave would pair it with red – stylists always know how to up the ante with colour combining.
 Now take a look at the Design Bar from this years Stockholm furniture fair.
 Seem familiar?
 In fact, it played a leading role at Stockholm furniture fair, as the bar designed by Note Studio featured in many magazines and editorial about the pivotal fair.